 For every pet to be properly loved and cared for.

 A not-for-profit animal welfare organization, HSCI does not receive federal, state or local tax dollars.
 In addition to nominal adoption fees, HSCI relies heavily on donations from individuals, foundations and corporations who also have a commitment to animal welfare, and fundraising activities.

-The HSCI has donation support of over 900 individuals, volunteers who dedicate countless hours each year, humane investigators who handle over 500 cases each year, and spay/neuter over 1,000 animals on-site or through discounts with local veterinarians.
+The HSCI has donation support of over 900 individuals, volunteers who dedicate countless hours each year, and spay/neuter over 1,000 animals on-site or through discounts with local veterinarians.
 The HSCI helps more than 2,200 animals annually.HSCI Board of Directors

 In June 2006, HSCI moved to a new location at 423 Kays Drive in Normal.
 Although the demand for our services keeps increasing, HSCI was not expecting to move from the Gill Street location so soon.
 However, a building became available that would meet our needs in a cost-effective manner.